 This humble miracle liquid works wonders all over your home – BUT – you normally don’t find it in the cleaning aisle..
 You’ll probably find it in the first-aid section of your local drug store, or perhaps behind the counter depending on your local laws, because isopropyl alcohol also acts as an effective disinfectant after you cut yourself.
 Along with ethanol, isopropyl alcohol is one of the types of alcohol commonly used as the primary ingredient of rubbing alcohol, the other ingredient being denatured alcohol.
-But to keep things simple, let’s just call it rubbing alcohol.
-Rubbing alcohol is known as surgical spirit in some countries, including the UK and Ireland.
-Isopropyl alcohol is a solvent, meaning it is a dissolver of dirt and oil, and also is used as a disinfectant.
 Does Aloe Vera Help Acne Scars.
 When hunting for products to reduce the appearance of acne scars and dark spots, an overload of products are available from which to choose.

 For people who are health conscious is wiser to use a natural cleaning substitute.
 Whatever gets on our skin is absorbed into the body, also when we breathe in chemicals too!
 A staggering number of synthetic chemicals have been manufactured for the past five decades.
+Most of these were fashioned from coal tar and petroleum which is specifically to function as chemical weapons for a warfare situation.
+Unfortunately, many of the substances does not go any safety testing for their possible effect on human and their health.
 How to Prevent Staph or MRSA.
 How to use Hydrate + Serum.
 How to Shave with a Safety Razor.